Networking

 The body doesn't lie.
 If you're speaking authentically, and feeling comfortable, your body language will communicate the verbal content you're sharing.

 There are many things that can hinder your body language.
 Getting distracted by someone walking in, feeling anxious about the topic or even just being overwhelmed by the number of people at a networking event might change the social cues you're putting out.
+It’s important to choose your conference rooms carefully to ensure you feel comfortable and confident during your talk.

 Paying attention to how you're feeling, what you're saying and your body language is easy to do with a little practice.
 The key is to remain present in what you're doing and check in with your body.